Unoccupied unfurnished properties

 Please note that this discount is property based.
 If a property has been vacant for some time before you become liable for it, the discount period may have already expired.

-Since 1 April 2025, long-term empty properties which meet certain conditions can be excepted from the empty home’s premium.
-Click on the application for further information and to apply.
+Long-term empty properties which meet certain conditions can be excepted from the empty homes premium.
+For further information and to apply for an exception, please see the Premium Exceptions section below.

 Properties undergoing major, mostly structural, repair works can be awarded a 50% discount for up to 12 months.
 After one year the property will be classed as a long-term empty property and a 100% premium will be incurred, meaning that a 200% charge will be due.
 After five years of the property being long term empty, a 200% premium will be incurred, meaning a 300% charge will be due.
 After 10 years of the property being long term empty, a 300% premium will be incurred, meaning a 400% charge will be due.